MonashMath/SCI1022/Unix-CLI-move.md

 Assume that your user name is `amar0078`.
 How do `/home/amar0078/Documents` and `~/Documents` differ (if they differ at all)?
 Check it replacing `amar0078` with your actual user's name.
 ----

+> *__Note:__* You might have observed that the contents of the home directory vary among different Cygwin terminal sessions, e.g., when you close a terminal and open a new one.
+This is not the general behaviour of Unix systems.
+The usual behaviour is to have a home folder with contents consistent among terminal sessions. **This behaviour that you are experiencing is only particular to the Cygwin installation at MoVE.** If you want the files and directories to be consistent among terminal sessions, you have to place them at the  `~/Documents` folder.
+Your Monash user's storage space is mounted on this folder.
+Indeed, you will see that the files which you create with other MoVE apps, such as MATLAB or Mathematica, are accessible as well from that folder at the Cygwin terminal.

 In addition to user directories, every Unix system has **system directories** such as, e.g., `/etc`, `/usr/bin`, `/usr/lib`.
 These directories are essential for the normal operation of the computer.
 Therefore, modifying  their contents requires special privileges.
 These are only granted to a special user referred to as *super-user*, also called the `root` user.
 (Please note that this usage of the term "root" to refer to a particular user has nothing to do with the root directory of the file system.)

-> *__Note:__* In `git-bash`, users can write in the `/etc` folder

 ----
 > *__Exercise 18:__*
-If you are in macOS of Linux, try to create a void text file with name, say, `test.txt` in the `/etc` directory.
+Try to create a void text file with name, say, `test.txt` in the `/etc` directory.
 Use the `touch` command for that purpose.
 What error message do you get?
 Why?
 ----

 ### 1.3.2.
 Creating directories